Neutral pion reconstruction using machine learning in the MINERvA experiment at $\langle E_\nu \rangle \sim 6$ GeV: Neutral pion reconstruction

 \subsection{Neutral pion reconstruction}

-The neutral pion analyses select events with one and only one neutral pion, so the first part of the neutral pion reconstruction is to require that two and only two reconstructed gammas remain after gamma reconstruction.
-The second component of the neutral pion reconstruction is the calculation of the neutral pion invariant mass, $m_{\gamma\gamma}$, and selection based on that invariant mass.
-The neutral pion invariant mass is given by
+The neutral pion analyses select events with one and only one neutral pion, so the first part of the neutral pion reconstruction is to require that two and only two reconstructed $\gamma$s remain after $\gamma$ reconstruction.
+The second component of the neutral pion reconstruction is the calculation of the neutral pion candidate invariant mass, $m_{\gamma\gamma}$, and selection based on that invariant mass.
+The neutral pion candidate invariant mass is given by

-where $E_{\gamma 1(2)}$ is the reconstructed energy of the most (least) energetic gamma and $\Theta_{\gamma\gamma}$ is the opening angle between the reconstructed gammas.
-The neutral pion invariant mass is shown in Fig.~\ref{fig:blobsMass_BarbID} for the semi-exclusive analysis, where we can see that the two gammas are most often reconstructed into a neutral pion candidate with $60<m_{\gamma\gamma}<200$ MeV.
+where $E_{\gamma 1(2)}$ is the reconstructed energy of the most (least) energetic $\gamma$ and $\Theta_{\gamma\gamma}$ is the opening angle between the reconstructed $\gamma$s.
+The neutral pion invariant mass is shown in Fig.~\ref{fig:blobsMass_BarbID} for the semi-exclusive analysis, where we can see that the two $\gamma$s are most often reconstructed into a neutral pion candidate with $60<m_{\gamma\gamma}<200$ MeV.
 There is also an evident shift between data and simulation whose source is currently unknown, but it is present with both the baseline and ML reconstructed samples, and is also present in the semi-inclusive analysis.
 That analysis has a different background than the semi-inclusive, due to both the change of signal definition and the change in event selections and is discussed in Appendix~\ref{sec:semiinclusive}.

 The simulated invariant mass distribution in Figure~\ref{fig:blobsMass_BarbID} is divided according to the true identity of the particles creating the photon candidates.
 The percentage of events in each category is given in Table~\ref{table_0_700_60_200} for the entire 0-700 MeV mass range and for the 60-200 MeV range where most true $\pi^0$ candidates reside.
-Within the 60-200 MeV range, 70.7\% of reconstructed $\pi^0$ candidates are reconstructed from two true photons in the simulation, while this number rises to 89.3\% with the ML-based algorithm.
+Within the 60-200 MeV range, $70.7\pm0.9$\% of reconstructed $\pi^0$ candidates are reconstructed from two true photons in the simulation, while this number rises to $89.3\pm0.7$\% with the ML-based algorithm.

-While the neutral pion reconstruction obviously also provides the neutral pion kinetic energy, momentum and angle with respect to the neutrino beam axis, this paper will not include a detailed discussion of such quantities other than to note the evident relationship between improving the reconstruction of the gammas and improving the measurement of these kinematic quantities, which will be the subject of future MINERvA publications.
+While the neutral pion reconstruction obviously also provides the neutral pion kinetic energy, momentum and angle with respect to the neutrino beam axis, this paper will not include a detailed discussion of such quantities other than to note the evident relationship between improving the reconstruction of the $\gamma$s and improving the measurement of these kinematic quantities, which will be the subject of future MINERvA publications.

 \FloatBarrier